Docent Guild

 No previous knowledge of art or history is required to become a docent!

 Candidates participate in a nine-month training program every August through April.
-Training includes attendance of Emory University’s Art History 101 course, sessions with faculty and curators, in-gallery pedagogy and touring techniques with museum staff, and working with a mentor in the Docent Guild.
+Training includes attendance of Emory University’s "Art, Culture, Context I" course, sessions with faculty and curators, in-gallery pedagogy and touring techniques with museum staff, and working with a mentor in the Docent Guild.
 During this time, candidates become part of an active learning community devoted to engaging visitors through art.
 Following successful completion of the training, candidates graduate to active docent status.

-The Emory community is open to all who have a commitment to the highest ideals of intellectual engagement, critical inquiry, and integrity.
-We welcome a diversity of gender identities, sexual orientations, abilities, disabilities, ethnic, cultural, socioeconomic, religious, national, and international backgrounds, believing that the academic and social energy that results from such diversity is essential to advancing knowledge, addressing society’s most pressing issues, and attending to the full spectrum of human needs in service to the common good.
+The Carlos Museum is open to all who have a commitment to intellectual engagement, critical inquiry, and integrity.
+We welcome a diversity of gender identities, sexual orientations, abilities, disabilities, ethnic, cultural, socioeconomic, religious, national, and international backgrounds.
+Such diversity is essential to advancing knowledge in service to the common good.

 Benefits of volunteering at the Carlos Museum